 Email Indexing provides ability to improve searching performance in the Dynamics CRM emails description.
 Searching performance becomes much better.

 To enable the Email Indexing feature, please follow these steps:

 Go to CRM Settings → Global Search Settings → click the E-mail Indexing button (see Figure 32).

 E-mail Indexing configuration window will be open (see Figure 33).
-Wait a couple of seconds to complete Initialization process.
-When Initialization process will be completed, you’ll see the Index status window: Number of emails in the Dynamics CRM Database, Number of indexed emails and email indexing progress status.
+When Initialization process is completed, you’ll see the Index status window: Number of emails in the Dynamics CRM Database, Number of indexed emails and email indexing progress status.
 Also the Enable E-mail Index… button will appear after the Initialization process.

-You can see the current indexing status in the Email indexing window (see Figure 36).
-We don’t recommend close the window during indexing progress – it speed up indexing process.
+You can see the current indexing status in the Email indexing window (see Figure 37).
+We don’t recommend to close the window while indexing is performed – it speeds up indexing process.
 If you close the window, email indexing process will prevent, but indexing will resume in background periodically, so all new email messages will be indexed automatically.
 Also you can open the Email indexing window at any time and start indexing again manually.